aaronalbinson/fresh/src/pages/accessibility.md

   - lightordark: dark
     paragraph: '# Accessibility'
     rparagraph: >-
-      At Fresh Awards our aim is to make our website as accessible as possible to the widest range of visitors.
+      At Fresh Awards, our aim is to make our website as accessible as possible to the widest range of visitors.
 This means considering the specific needs of those with visual or physical impairments, learning difficulties and other forms of disability.
 In addition it means having an understanding of